 If the connection fails after rebooting, manually enter the IP address of the camera in the address field to resume the connection.

 Restore to default: This feature allows you to restore the camera to factory default setting.

-Export / Upload Files: This feature allows you to Export / Upload daylight saving time rules, custom language files, and setting backup files.
-Export daylight saving time configuration file: Click to set the start and end time of DST.
+Export / Upload Files: This feature allows you to Export / Upload setting backup files.